Mina Smallman

 Wilhelmina Tokcumboh "Mina" Smallman (born 29 October 1956) is a British retired Anglican priest and former school teacher.
 She served as the Archdeacon of Southend in the Diocese of Chelmsford from September 2013 until her retirement in December 2016.
-She was the Church of England's first female archdeacon from a black and minority ethnic background.
+Following the murder of two of her daughters in 2020, she became a campaigner for women's safety and police reform.

 Early life

 Smallman was born on 29 October 1956 in Middlesex.
 Her mother Catherine was of Scottish descent and her father Bill was of Nigerian heritage.

 Career

-During her whole career she says she suffered misogyny and racism, mainly due to privileged white men questioning her right to be where she was.

 Teaching

-Smallman studied Drama, English and Voice at the Central School of Speech and Drama, graduating with a Bachelor of Education (BEd) degree in 1988.
+Smallman studied drama, English and Voice at the Central School of Speech and Drama, graduating with a Bachelor of Education (BEd) degree in 1988.
 She then worked as a drama teacher for 15 years.
 By 2005, she was an assistant principal of John Kelly Girls' Technology College.

 Ordained ministry

 Smallman trained for ordination on the North Thames Ministerial Training Course.
 During her training, she also studied contextual theology at Middlesex University, graduating with a Bachelor of Arts (BA) degree in 2006.

 Smallman was ordained in the Church of England as a deacon in 2006 and as a priest in 2007.
-After curacies in Harrow and Stanmore she was Team Vicar in Barking from 2010 until her Archdeacon’s appointment.
+She served her curacy at St Paul's Church, Harrow (2006–2007) and then at the Church of St John the Evangelist, Stanmore (2007–2010).
+She was then team vicar in Barking from 2010 until her Archdeacon's appointment.

 In June 2013, it was announced that Smallman would be the next Archdeacon of Southend.
-On 16 September 2013, she was installed as archdeacon during at a service at Chelmsford Cathedral.
+On 16 September 2013, she was installed as archdeacon during a service at Chelmsford Cathedral.
+She was the Church of England's first female archdeacon from a black and minority ethnic background.
 She retired on 31 December 2016.

+Smallman says she suffered misogyny and racism throughout her career, mainly due to "privileged white men" who she says "questioned" her right to be a priest.